-Jennifer Lynn Peterson (PhD, University of Chicago) is a film historian, writer, and educator living in Los Angeles.
+Jennifer Lynn Peterson (PhD, University of Chicago) is a film historian, educator, and writer living in Los Angeles.

 My film, art, and book reviews have appeared in Millennium Film Journal, the Los Angeles Review of Books, Artforum.com, and Contemporary Art Review LA (Carla).
-Previously a tenured professor in the Film Studies Program at the University of Colorado at Boulder, I am now Professor and Chair of the Department of Communication at Woodbury University in Los Angeles.
+Previously an Associate Professor in the Film Studies Program at the University of Colorado at Boulder, I’m now a Professor and Chair of the Department of Communication at Woodbury University in Los Angeles.

 My current work investigates the intersections between film history and environmental history.
-I bring together archival research, critical theory, and close analysis to produce materialist histories of “nature” in twentieth century films and visual culture.
+I bring together archival research, critical theory, and close analysis to produce materialist histories of nature in twentieth century films and visual culture.
 It is through cinematic images of nature’s past that we can better understand what has led us to the current ecological crisis.
-I’m now working on my second book, Cinema’s Ecological Past: Film History, Nature, and Endangerment Before 1960.
+I’m working on my second book, Cinema’s Ecological Past: Film History, Nature, and Endangerment Before 1960, under contract for publication with Columbia University Press.
 I’m also working on a separate project about filmmaker Stan Brakhage and his creative partnership with his first wife Jane.